 ABOUT THE ROSE CROIX DEGREE

 Of the degrees beyond the Craft probably the most sought after and respected is the 18o (or ‘Knight of the Pelican and Eagle and Sovereign Prince Rose Croix’) of the Ancient and Accepted Rite, normally referred to as the Rose Croix Degree.
-The Degree is the 18o of 33o of the Rite and is a Christian Degree which is open (by invitation) to any brother who has been a Master Mason for at least one full year and who professes the Trinitarian Christian belief.
+The Degree is the 18o of 33o of the Rite and is a Christian Degree which is open to any brother who has been a Master Mason for at least six months

 The Rose Croix is not another degree just to be attained.
 Rose Croix Chapters choose their candidates with great care.
 The ceremony demands real thought and Christian understanding before undertaking it.
 Membership of the Ancient & Accepted Rite should ideally be by invitation.
 However, rank in the Craft or other degrees should also have no bearing; a mason's self-awareness and Christian faith is not measured by his rank in the Craft and other Orders.